ccrawford4/scrumdinger/README.md

-# Scrum Meeting Management Tool Built for Native iOS
+# Scrum Meeting Management Tool Built in Swift, designed for iOS